OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ## Mobile Application Security Verification Levels

 The Mobile Application Security Verification Standard defines four security verification levels, with each level increasing in depth.
 Fulfilling the requirements in L1 results in a solid app that handles sensitive data securely and doesn't suffer from common vulnerabilities.
 L2 adds additional controls, resulting in an app that is resilient against sophisticated attacks.
-L3 and L4 add software protections that make an app somehwat (L3) or highly (L4) resilient against reverse engineering.
+L3 and L4 add software protections that make an app somewhat (L3) or highly (L4) resilient against reverse engineering.

 ### Level 1: Standard Security